Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Abstract

 \section{Abstract}

-Several architecture frameworks for software, systems, and enterprises have been proposed in the literature.
-They identified various stakeholders and defined architecture viewpoints and views to frame and address stakeholder concerns.
+Various architecture frameworks for software, systems, and enterprises have been proposed in the literature.
+They identified several stakeholders and defined modeling perspectives, architecture viewpoints, and views to frame and address stakeholder concerns.
 However, the stakeholders with data science and Machine Learning (ML) related concerns, such as data scientists and data engineers, are yet to be included in existing architecture frameworks.
-Therefore, they failed to address the architecture viewpoints and views responsive to the concerns of the data science community.
-In this paper, we address this gap by establishing the architecture frameworks adapted to meet the requirements of modern applications and organizations where ML artifacts are both prevalent and crucial.
-In particular, we focus on ML-enabled Cyber-Physical Systems (CPSs) and propose two sets of merit criteria for their efficient development and performance assessment, namely the criteria for evaluating and benchmarking ML-enabled CPSs, and the criteria for evaluation and benchmarking of the tools intended to support users through the modeling and development pipeline.
-In this study, we deploy multiple empirical and qualitative research methods based on literature review and survey instruments including expert interviews and an online questionnaire.
-We collect, analyze, and integrate the opinions of 77 experts from more than 25 organizations in over 10 countries to devise and validate the proposed framework.
+Only this way can we envision a holistic system architecture description of an ML-enabled system.
+Note that the ML component behavior and functionalities are special and should be distinguished from traditional software system behavior and functionalities.
+The main reason is that the actual functionality should be inferred from data instead of being specified at design time.
+Additionally, the structural models of ML components, such as ML model architectures, are typically specified using different notations and formalisms from what the Software Engineering (SE) community uses for software structural models.
+Yet, these two aspects, namely ML and non-ML, are becoming so intertwined that it necessitates an extension of software architecture frameworks and modeling practices toward supporting ML-enabled system architectures.
+In this paper, we address this gap through an empirical study using an online survey instrument.
+We surveyed 61 subject matter experts from over 25 organizations in 10 countries.